 i-PI: a Universal Force Engine

-A Python interface for ab initio path integral molecular dynamics simulations. i-PI is composed of a Python server (i-pi itself, that does not need to be compiled but only requires a relatively recent version of Python and Numpy) that apply an algorithm that updates the positions of the nuclei, and of an external code that acts as a client and computes the electronic energy and forces.
+A Python interface for ab initio path integral molecular dynamics simulations (and more). i-PI is a Python server (that does not need to be compiled and only requires a relatively recent version of Python and Numpy) that applies an algorithm to update the positions of the nuclei.
+One of many compatible external codes acts as client, and computes the electronic energy and forces.

-This is typically a patched version of an electronic structure code, but a simple self-contained Fortran driver that implements Lennard-Jones and Silvera-Goldman potentials is included for test purposes.
+This is typically a patched version of an electronic structure code, but a simple self-contained Fortran driver that implements several simple interatomic potentials is included for test purposes.

 i-PI was originally developed to simulate the quantum mechanical nature of light nuclei by performing path integral molecular dynamics simulations, and it implements most of the state-of-the-art methods to accelerate this kind of calculations.
 It has since grown to also provide all sorts of simulation strategies, from replica exchange to geometry optimization.

-To use i-PI with already existing drivers, install and update using Pip:
+To use i-PI with an existing driver, install and update using pip:

 python -m pip install git+https://github.com/i-pi/i-pi.git